junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angel_Demon25/SPN-Demon-Dean-whole-novel.md

 The demons launch the attack, and at the very same time, Dean raises his blade, standing back to back with Cas.

-Dean's blade crashes into that of one of the demons', and he twists it in his hand, making the demon drop his knife.
+Dean's blade collides into that of one of the demons', and he twists it in his hand, making the demon drop its knife.
+He finds his muscle stretch and tense smoothly and comfortably as he fights, like he's built for this.
+Dean starts feeling good about himself.
 He kicks it in the chest, and the demon flies across the room and crashes into the wall.

 "Dean?"
 Cas raises his voice, surprised.
 But he's too busy handling the other demon right in front of him to turn to glance at Dean.

 "You might say I just figured out something," Dean yells back, as he stabs the blade into the chest of the second demon, and flies its loose weapon toward the third one, pinning it into its forehead.
 "I might have some apologies to say, but later."

-He swirls to the back of the fourth one, holding its arms still with his bare hands, letting Cas strikes the killing blow.
+He swirls to the back of the fourth one, holding its arms still with his bare hand, letting Cas strikes the killing blow.
 Golden light burns inside the demon before its body drops slump.
 The air smells of sulfur and burned ash, now that he pays attention.

 Dean drops its body onto the floor, wiping his dirtied hands on his doctor's coat, cleaning the blood and black ashes.